 Deal with the Bad

 Dealing with the bad reviews is one of the more tricky topics that a lot of businesses come across.
-In many cases it can be hard to prove who is in the right, and who isn't, and it's easy to get defensive or protective of your practice and staff.
+In many cases it can be hard to prove who is in the right and it's easy to get defensive or protective of your practice and staff.
 Below are a few steps worth taking when it comes to responding to bad online reviews.

 1. Read Carefully.
 Don't get so mad right away that you disregard important details that might give you more insight into the situation.
 When did the incident happen?
 Who was involved?
 What is the tone?

 2. Research the Writer.
 Has the reviewer written other bad reviews?
 If they are a consistent complainer online it might affect how you approach a resolution.

 3. Be Timely.
 You don't want to wait too long before you respond to a negative comment.
 A timely response shows that you care and are doing what you can to resolve the problem at hand quickly.